 - Price: $99.00

-Our bus was one of the transit shuttle buses that are green to distinguish them from the guided tour buses.
+Our bus was one of the green transit shuttle buses to distinguish them from the guided tour buses.
 Note that, while you reserve your seat and specific departure time when going into the park, the return journey is first to come, first serve.
 Because we wanted to maximize our time in the park, we took the last bus in the afternoon, but it was full.
 We had to wait for over an hour at the Eielson Visitor Center for another bus to come and pick us up.
 Speaking about the Eielson Visitor Center, make sure to stop there.
 The view of the valley is incredible, and you might get a chance to see Mount Denali if the weather cooperates.
 You will understand why Denali is the highest mountain in North America, sitting proudly at 20,310 feet (6,190 m)!

 Denali National Park Animals and Wildlife

 While different sections of the park are home to various wild animals, you are bound to see plenty of actions regardless of where you are.
 Caribou, moose, and Dall sheep are regular sightings.
-And of course, bears are regularly seen along the road.
+And, of course, bears are regularly seen along the road.
 Both grizzly and black bears, though black bears are rare.
 You have pretty good chances of seeing grizzlies as they are more common.
 Wolf packs live in the park but can be elusive.
-Like with any wildlife, the animals are usually more active during the night, and at dawn and dusk.
+Like with any wildlife, the animals are usually more active during the night and at dawn and dusk.
 Another reason to be up and about early!

 Important reminder: Wildlife is by definition wild and dangerous.
 Please make sure to inform yourselves about wildlife safety in the park.
 Stay away and do not feed the animals.
 In some instances, do not carry food with you as it might attract them.